MicrosoftDocs/dataexplorer-docs/data-explorer/web-share-queries.md

 # Share queries from Azure Data Explorer web UI

-Many times, you want to share the queries you create.
+This document will guide you through the process of sharing queries from the [Azure Data Explorer web UI](https://dataexplorer.azure.com/home).

+## Get started

-1. In the query window, select the first query you copied in.
+1. In the query window, select the query you want to share.

 1. At the top of the query window, select **Share**.